Cyborg Kuro-chan: Anime

 Cyborg Kuro-chan was adapted into an anime series produced by Studio Bogey for TV Tokyo.
-The anime aired at 8:00am on Saturdays on TV Aichi affiliated networks from 2 October 1999 to 6 January 2001 for 66 episodes.
-A total of 26 episodes were to be made but production was extended until the end of March 2001, meaning that 78 episodes would be made instead.
-Only 66 of them were finished and aired as the producers Studio Bogey and Public & Basic declared bankruptcy in January 2001.
-Episode 66 was finished and aired after the bankruptcy and episodes 67-71 were promoted in Japan's Telemaga magazine despite never airing.
-Episodes 67-78 were replaced with rebroadcasts of older episodes.
+The anime aired at 8:00am on Saturdays on TV Aichi affiliated networks from 2 October 1999 to 30 December 2000 for 66 episodes.
+The series was initially ordered for 26 episodes, but production was later extended to the end of March 2001, with the intended episode count now at about 78.
+However, producers Studio Bogey and Public & Basic declared bankruptcy in December 2000.
+Episode 66 was finished and aired after the bankruptcy, and would be the last episode of the series; episodes 67–72 were promoted in Japan's Telemaga magazine, but never aired, while episodes 67–78 were replaced with rebroadcasts of older episodes.

 The opening theme is Guruguru Kuro-chan by Lady Q, who also sung Damedame no Uta for Crayon Shin-chan.
 Two closing themes were created, those being Positive Vibration by Sister K, and Parapara Kuro-chan by Kyuu.
 The anime has been exported to several countries in Asia, Europe, and Africa.
 It has been broadcast on such channels including Spacetoon and Italia 1.
 While the Tagalog Dub aired in the early 2000s had its opening theme performed by the Rap Group Salbakuta.
 The Italia 1 airing had an Italian opening that was sung by regular contributor Cristina D'Avena and Giorgio Vanni, titled "Roba da gatti".
 In India it aired titled Auto Cat.
 Naoki Tatsuta was the narrator, a caricature of the creator of the manga.